unicode-org/icu4x/tutorials/intro_interactive.md

 use icu::datetime::options::length;
 use icu::datetime::DateFormatter;

-let locale = icu::locid::Locale::UND; // to make this example compile
+let locale = icu::locale_core::Locale::UND; // to make this example compile

 /// Helper function to create an ICU4X DateTime for the current local time: fn get_current_date() -> Date<Iso> {